IQSS/dataverse/doc/sphinx-guides/source/developers/deployment.rst

 A number of pilot Dataverse installations start on local storage, then administrators are tasked with migrating datafiles into S3 or similar object stores.
 The files may be copied with a command-line utility such as `s3cmd<https://s3tools.org/s3cmd>`.
 You will want to retain the local file hierarchy, keeping the authority (for example: 10.5072) at the bucket "root."

 The below example queries may assist with updating dataset and datafile locations in the Dataverse installation's PostgresQL database.
-Depending on the initial version of the Dataverse software and subsequent upgrade path, Datafile storage identifiers may or may not include a ``file://`` prefix, so you'll want to catch both cases.
+Depending on the initial version of the Dataverse Software and subsequent upgrade path, Datafile storage identifiers may or may not include a ``file://`` prefix, so you'll want to catch both cases.

 To Update Dataset Location to S3, Assuming a ``file://`` Prefix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^